-FORMAL ASSESSMENTS FOR PARTICIPANTS IN EARLY CHILDHOOD PROGRAMS
+FORMAL ASSESSMENTS FOR PARTICIPANTS IN SCHOOL AGE CHILD CARE PROGRAMS

-Participants enrolled in YMCA of Greater Cleveland Early Childhood Programs will be assessed through the Teaching Strategies Gold Assessment, an assessment from the Creative Curriculum Series that our Early Learning programs utilize.
+Participants enrolled in YMCA of Greater Cleveland School Age Before and After Care Programs will be assessed through the Adding Assets For Kids Questionnaire, an assessment from the Search Institute's Adding Assets for Kids Series, and the Y Kids R Fit Assessment, a fitness assessment from the Y of the USA Y Kids R Fit Curriculum, that our School Age programs utilize.
 Dependent on site location, formal assessments may be reported to the state pursuant to 5101:2-17-02 of the Administrative Code.
 Please refer to your local page for center specific information.